 Contact me by email .
 Tell me about your research interests, experience, grades, and why you want to work in our research group.
 Send me a copy of your resume and an unofficial copy of your transcript.
 Send me your articles if you have any.
 Have a few emails sent by people who can evaluate your research potential.
 Contact my students, collaborators, and colleagues to get their opinion of me, the Department of Biology, and the University of Ottawa.
 Ideally, we should try to meet to make sure we can get along.

-Every summer, we hire field assistants.
-Most of our work is not done near Ottawa, so the assistants usually live on-site with the graduate students they are assisting.
-The salary is $1,600/month.
-Assistants work approximately 40 hours/week, but the hours are irregular.
-The work is demanding, and applicants must be in very good physical condition.
-You must also have a driver's license.
-For turtle projects, you also need a Pleasure Craft Operator's Card.
+Each summer, we hire field assistants.
+Sometimes our work takes place outside of Ottawa, and in those cases, the assistants remain on-site with the graduate students they are supporting.
+The salary is $2,500 per month.
+Assistants work approximately 35 hours per week, but the hours are irregular.
+The work is demanding, and applicants must be in good physical condition.
+You must also usually have a driver's license.
+For turtle projects, you will also typically need a Pleasure Craft Operator Card.

 If you would like to work with us, please contact me by email .
 Tell me about your work experience, your physical condition, your qualities that will make you a good assistant, and tell me why you want to work with us.
 Send me a short resume that includes contact information for people who can assess your work skills.